The tracker · Germany

 Threshold lowered to 1,000 employees.

-Coalition agreement announced repeal and replacement; reporting duty removed.
+Coalition agreement announced repeal and replacement through the CSDDD transposition.

 Changelog